 Clarification of actions regarding references.

 What information can and should be retained and by whom.

-Category Recorded HR/ Personnel Files References LADO/CPU Files Sanctions which can be applied to student Substantiated A clear and comprehensive summary of the allegation, how this was followed up and resolved, what action was taken and how this was resolved Should appear Unsubstantiated Should not appear Unfounded Should not appear All allegations should be False resolved, what action was taken and how this was resolved, what action was taken and how this was Should not appear recorded and retained for 25 years Malicious Should not appear Should not appear May consider whether disciplinary action is appropriate (if this appears in Behaviour Policy) Agencies may need to look at underlying reasons for malicious allegations Record Keeping All allegations should be recorded and retained for 25 years
+Category Recorded HR/ Personnel Files References LADO/CPU Files Sanctions which can be applied to student Substantiated A clear and comprehensive Should appear Unsubstantiated summary of the allegation, how Should not appear Unfounded this was followed up and Should not appear All allegations should be False resolved, what action was taken and how this was resolved Should not appear recorded and retained for 25 years Malicious Should not appear Should not appear May consider whether disciplinary action is appropriate (if this appears in Behaviour Policy) Agencies may need to look at underlying reasons for malicious allegations Record Keeping Keeping All allegations should be recorded and retained for 25 years

-Appendix J
+Appendix K